km-campbell/dqc_simulator/docs/source/dqc_simulator.software.rst

 dqc\_simulator.software
 =======================

-Modules for the emulation of software used to run a distributed quantum computer.
+Everything needed to define, compile, and interpret quantum circuits on a distributed quantum computer.

+This includes the capacity to parse openQASM 2.0 files for arbitrary monolithic quantum circuits, partition them then interpret them in a form the underlying NetSquid backend can understand or define pre-partitioned distributed quantum circuits and interpret those.

 .. todo::